Storage

 Whether you're using a desktop computer, laptop, tablet or smartphone, chances are you'll eventually need extra storage, usually external.
-This can range from a network drive to a desktop drive, pocket-sized portable drive, USB stick, or just a thumbnail-sized memory card.
+There are various kinds of external storage:

 Our expert testers

-Storage is one of the most important parts of any computer system, which are also often the hub of a whole range of other technologies.
-There's scanning, networking, display screens, accessories, lounge room media players and all kinds of software, from operating systems to productivity programs, backup, cloud services and more.
+Storage is one of the most important parts of any computer system, and is often the hub of a whole range of other technologies.
+These include scanning, networking, display screens, accessories and lounge room media players; as well as all kinds of software, from operating systems to productivity programs, backup, cloud services and more.

-Our expert computer testers have extensive experience in working with a wide range of consumer-level computer-related technologies, because it's not just about how the computer works but also how it fits into your home technology ecosystem.
+Our expert computer testers have extensive experience working with a wide range of consumer-level computer-related technologies.
+This is important because it's not just about how the computer works by itself, but how it works with other devices and fits into your overall home technology ecosystem.

 How we choose what we test

 More than any other category of household product, computer technology is constantly updating and evolving, and that goes for storage as well.
-The pace of changing technology means we constantly have to re-evaluate how we store our computer files.
-Storage drives are on a constant journey to faster, smarter, higher capacity while at the same time becoming cheaper.
-Computer improvements come so thick and fast that it can be just a few short months before newer and better models hit the market, but external storage can outlive your computer and migrate from one machine to another.
+Storage drives are on a constant journey to become faster, smarter and higher capacity, while at the same time becoming cheaper.

-We start by doing extensive market research to find the right models to compare and we aim to include models in each category from across all the major brands.
+We start by doing extensive market research to find the right models to compare and we aim to include models in each category from across all the major brands, where possible.
 This includes talking directly with manufacturers to find out which models will still be available on retail shelves by the time testing is completed and the results published.

-We also we try to establish a level playing field for testing across a category, though the variation in the range of options available can make this a real challenge.
-It's worth noting that there are often several models of a particular storage drive available, varying in capacity and price and sometimes in features and even colour options.
+We also try to establish a level playing field for testing across a category, though the variation in the range of options available can make this a real challenge – there are often several models of a particular storage drive available, varying in capacity and price and sometimes in features and even colour options.

-Despite these limitations, the models tested should give you a good indication of how a particular model family rates against current competitors, including the advantages and disadvantages of its overall design and any special features and inclusions.
+Despite these limitations, the models we test should give you a good indication of how a particular model family rates against current competitors, including the advantages and disadvantages of its overall design and any special features and inclusions.

 We look to include the most up-to-date and popular models available in the big name retail outlets, and buy them off the shelf or online just as you would.
 This way you can be sure that what we test is the same as what you can buy, and that our results should be what you can expect for yourself.